sridevithota2000/azure630pm/README.md

 # azure630pm

 This is Sridevi here.

-hello I am Sridevi here.
+hello I am from Sridevi branch.